How to elope in Bali 2026/27 – full destination guide

 - Copies of birth certificates for the groom and bride,

-- Copies of a valid passport for two witnesses, copy of Divorce Paper, if applicable,
+- Copies of a valid passport for two witnesses

 - Copies of a death certificate of the former spouse if applicable,